-- 4. a.
+- [4. a.
 This compact shall not abrogate or supersede any provision in Title 45 of the Revised Statutes, or in any other title or chapter of law applicable to the practice of nursing in this State. - b.
-If there is an irreconcilable conflict between this compact and chapter 11 of Title 45 of the Revised Statutes, the compact shall control. - c.
 Omissions in this compact shall not be supplied by construction.
 In any instance of an omission from the compact, the remaining provisions of Title 45 of the Revised Statutes or other applicable statutory law, and any regulations adopted pursuant thereto, shall control.
+1

-5. This compact shall not abrogate or supersede any provision in Title 34 of the Revised Statutes, or in any other title or chapter of law applicable to labor practices, workforce strikes, or the resolution of labor disputes in this State.
+[5.
+This compact shall not abrogate or supersede any provision in Title 34 of the Revised Statutes, or in any other title or chapter of law applicable to labor practices, workforce strikes, or the resolution of labor disputes in this State.]

-6. Any investigative or disciplinary powers conferred on the Attorney General, the Director of the Division of Consumer Affairs in the Department of Law and Public Safety, and the New Jersey Board of Nursing under the provisions of P.L.1978, c.73 (C.45:1-14 et seq.) or other law, or under regulations adopted pursuant thereto, shall not be interpreted as being limited in any way by the terms of the compact, and shall be available in any investigation of the conduct of, or disciplinary action undertaken against, a remote state licensee practicing in New Jersey or a New Jersey home state licensee.
+[6.]
+4. Any investigative or disciplinary powers conferred on the Attorney General, the Director of the Division of Consumer Affairs in the Department of Law and Public Safety, and the New Jersey Board of Nursing under the provisions of P.L.1978, c.73 (C.45:1-14 et seq.) or other law, or under regulations adopted pursuant thereto, shall not be interpreted as being limited in any way by the terms of the compact, and shall be available in any investigation of the conduct of, or disciplinary action undertaken against, a remote state licensee practicing in New Jersey or a New Jersey home state licensee.